Central Balkan National Park

-The Balkan Mountains is a perfect place for walking tours with over than 400 km of tourist routes.
+The Balkan Mountains is a perfect place for walking tours with over 400 km of tourist routes.
 One of the most adventurous and challenging hiking trails leads to the highest spot of the mountain and in the National park – Botev Peak (2376 m).
 This passage is very suitable for trekking because it is not easy and you can split it in two parts.
 The first part will lead you to the Raj Hut (1450 m) near which is located the highest waterfall in the Balkans – Rajskoto Pruskalo (124, 5 m).
 You can stay in the hut for the night, get a warm meal and continue your path in the next morning.
 The second part of the route will lead you to Botev Peak and passes through the exciting Tarzan’s Trail.
 This is the shortest and most precipitous way to the top and it takes around four hours in one direction.
 If you choose to take it just follow the green marking and be prepared for the unexpected weather changes.

 “Accessible Environment – Beklemeto” is a loop trace, about 1600 meters long and located between 1550 to 1560 m. above the sea level.
-This route is specially built for people with physical disabilities and allows them a close touch to the wildlife in the Central Balkan National Park.
+This route is specially built for people with physical disabilities and allows them to be close to the wildlife in the Central Balkan National Park.
 It is adapted according to the requirements for this kind of facilities, providing accessibility of the environment and can be passed in about two hours.

-Comments 13
+13 comments

 Hi,